 If you need a big boost in storage for your Chromebox but need to have SSD speeds, the Samsung T5 drive is one of the best ways to make it happen.
-They use Samsung's own V-NAND to bring read/write speeds of up to 540MB/s over a USB 3.1 connection, are future-proof with a USB-C port, and aren't much bigger than a credit card.
+It uses Samsung's own V-NAND to bring read/write speeds of up to 540MB/s over a USB 3.1 connection, is future-proof with a USB-C port, and isn't much bigger than a credit card.
 You can store and retrieve all of your stuff really fast if that's what you need with capacity from 250GB–2TB.